 You’ve probably heard this term before, and it refers to feelings of sadness or low mood during the winter months.
 Shorter days, less sunlight, and cold temperatures can make us really yearn for spring and summer.

-So whether you’re in a bit of a rut, feeling down or experiencing some Seasonal Affective Disorder (SAD), here’s how to overcome the winter blues!
+Fortunately there are a few things we can do to try and mitigate the sadness that can ensue from enduring long winter months.
+Whether you’re in a bit of a rut, feeling down, or experiencing Seasonal Affective Disorder (SAD), here’s how to overcome the winter blues.

 This fabulous vitamin is very important for mental health.
 Understandably, it’s not always as easy to obtain vitamin D in the winter months.
 We’re either not spending enough time in the sun (which is how we synthesize vitamin D) or we’re wearing a boatload of layers.

-Healthy fats like omega-3s found in fish, nuts, seeds and eggs are anti-inflammatory and support cognitive function and blood sugar regulation
+Consider healthy fats like omega-3s found in fish, nuts, seeds and eggs.
+These are anti-inflammatory and support cognitive function and blood sugar regulation.